About the Espace Killy Ski Area

 The Espace Killy is located in the Tarentaise area of the Savoie department in the Northern Alps, and is the name given to the combined ski domain of Tignes and Val d’Isere.

-Due to its location against the peaks of the Italian border, the Espace Killy's record of snowfall is exceptional.
+Due to their location against the peaks of the Italian border, the Tignes and Val d'Isere ski area's record of snowfall is exceptional.
 Whilst benefiting from the same Atlantic depressions as other French resorts, it often receives heavy falls of snow from the Mediterranean low pressures which dump their snow on the Italian Alps.
 The snow coverage tends to be one of the best in Europe, and conditions normally facilitate good skiing right to the end of the season (end of May).

 Location: Tignes Region